wplandingkit/docs/objects/wplk_domain.md

 ## Managing URL mappings

-There are a few object methods the enable you to add, edit, and remove, URL mappings for a domain.
+There are a few object methods the enable you to add, edit, and remove URL mappings for a domain.
 Unless specified otherwise, these methods all accept or return one or more [WPLK_Mapping](wplk_mapping.md) objects.

 | Method | Description |